oracle-quickstart/oci-oracle-analytics-server/README.md

 <p><code>allow group mygroup_name to manage orm-family in compartment mycompartment_name</code></p>

 <h2>License</h2>
 <p>These Terraform scripts are licensed under the Universal Permissive License 1.0.
-See LICENSE for more details. </p>
+See <a href="https://github.com/oracle-quickstart/oci-oracle-analytics-server/blob/master/LICENSE">LICENSE</a> for more details.</p>
+<p>There are two licensing options available:</p>
+<h3>Universal Credits Model (UCM)</h3>
+<p>When you deploy Oracle Analytics Server using UCM, the Oracle Analytics Server license is governed by the following Licensing terms: https://cloudmarketplace.oracle.com/marketplace/content?contentId=70514770&render=inline</p>
+<h3>Bring Your Own License (BYOL)</h3>
-<p>When you deploy Oracle Analytics Server using BYOL, Oracle Analytics Server is governed by the following Licensing terms: https://cloudmarketplace.oracle.com/marketplace/content?contentId=18088784&render=inline</p>
+<p>When you deploy Oracle Analytics Server using BYOL, the Oracle Analytics Server license is governed by the following Licensing terms: https://cloudmarketplace.oracle.com/marketplace/content?contentId=18088784&render=inline</p>
-<p>BYOL requires an Oracle Fusion Middleware on-premise license for Oracle Analytics Server, and an active support contract. </p>
+<p>BYOL requires an Oracle Fusion Middleware on-premise license for Oracle Analytics Server, and an active support contract.</p>
 <h2>Questions</h2>
 <p>If you have an issue or a question, review our <a href="https://docs.oracle.com/en/middleware/bi/analytics-server/deploy-oas-cloud/frequently-asked-questions.html">FAQs</a> page. </p>